jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Adjustment required
 (2) The lessor and lessee must each adjust their income and expenditure calculated for the lease by including an adjustment in a return of income for the tax year corresponding to the income year in which the lease becomes a finance lease.
 Amount of adjustment
-(3) The amount of the adjustment is calculated for the relevant person in relation to the period described in subsection (5) using the formula—finance income − finance expenditure − unadjusted income + unadjusted expenditure.
+(3) The amount of the adjustment is calculated for the relevant person in relation to the period described in subsection (5) using the formula— finance income − finance expenditure − unadjusted income + unadjusted expenditure.
 Definition of items in formula
 (4) In the formula,—
   (a) finance income is the income that would have been derived by the person under the lease if the lease were a finance lease for the period: